 If you’re just getting started with sports betting, it can be challenging to know where to begin.
-Even if you’re a regular bettor, it’s easy to get lost among the choices.
+Even if you’re a regular bettor, getting lost among the choices is easy.

 Sometimes, it’s best to keep it simple.
 There are three base options when we think of traditional sports bet types.
 The first two are moneyline and point spread, and the third is the totals, aka, the over/under bet.

 Totals betting, or over/under betting, is the process of placing a wager on whether the combined score of the two teams will be over or under an amount of points that oddsmakers set in advance of a game.

 It’s that easy.
 Sportsbooks will have the totals number set before a game begins, and bettors will have two choices: over or under.
 If the two teams’ combined score is higher than the number that oddsmakers have set, then bets on the “over” win.
 If the combined score is lower, it’s a win for the “under” bet.